MudBlazor/MudBlazor/CONTRIBUTING.md

 }
 ```

-There are a couple of overloads for the `RegisterParameterBuilder` method for different use-cases.
+There are a couple of builders for the `RegisterParameter` method for different use-cases.
 For instance, you don't always need an `EventCallback` for every parameter.
 Some parameters need async logic in their change handler other don't, etc.

 ### Can I share change handlers between parameters?